LarryWang29/Image-Analysis/README.md

 To run the Python scripts inside Docker, first build the image

 ```
-Docker build -t m2 .
+Docker build -t IA .
 ```
-This would generate an image called `m2`.
+This would generate an image called `IA`.
 To deploy and run the container, run the following command:

 ```
-Docker run --rm -ti m2
+Docker run --rm -ti IA
 ```
 This would start the process inside the container.